matteo6198/progetto-sdp/REPORT.md

 ## Page table

-The page table implemented in this project is an inverted page table that uses a clustered hash table in order to speed up the research of pages.
+The page table implemented in this project is an inverted page table that uses a clustered hash table in order to speed up the search of pages.
 In fact this hash table is organized in a set of clusters of 4 pages in which each page can be mapped.
 The hash function adopted returns only the cluster number and the page to be inserted or removed may be found only among the